What is an Intrusion Detection System (IDS)?

 Defend the network with an IPS

-Many users of IDSs report a flood of false positives when they first install their defense systems.
-As IPSs automatically implement defense strategy on detection of an alert condition.
+Many users of IDSs report a flood of false positives when they first install their defense systems, just as IPSs automatically implement defense strategy on detection of an alert condition.
 Incorrectly calibrated IPSs can cause havoc and bring your legitimate network activity to a standstill.

 Intrusion detection systems by type and operating system